diogo-aos/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Original images are on the 1st column, with a label descibing if they were well classified or not.
 The remaining rows are a random image from the train dataset corresponding to the class predicted.
 The label is how "certain the model was" for each prediction.

-The model was able to correctly guess 6 of the 7 traffic signs, which gives an accuracy of 75%.
+The model was able to correctly guess 6 of the 8 traffic signs, which gives an accuracy of 75%.
+This is lower than the test set accuracy, but in order for this comparison to be statistically significant I'd have to collect many more images from the internet.

+It's worth noting that I tested these images with 2 other models and the results were similar (the highest being 80% accuracy but with worse test set accuracy).

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction and identify where in your code softmax probabilities were outputted.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)